collective/plone.formwidget.geolocation/README.rst

-This package provides a z3c.form field and a widget implementing LeafletJS from plone.patternslib to define Latitude / Longitude informations.
+This package provides a z3c.form field and a widget implementing LeafletJS from `pat-leaflet` to define Latitude / Longitude informations.

 This package is used as a dependency in some other Plone add-ons, like `collective.geolocationbehavior <https://github.com/collective/collective.geolocationbehavior>`_